top of page

 Bible verse:

-“Blessed is she who believed that the Lord would fulfill His promises to her.” — Luke 1:45
+“Blessed is she who believed that the Lord would fulfill His promises to her.”

 Meditation:

-In her "yes," Mary trusted God's plan without knowing the details.
+In Her "yes," Mary trusted God's plan without knowing the details.
 What areas of my life require this kind of trust?

 Mary stood by the cross in silent hope, believing in the promises of resurrection even amid darkness and death.